 Back in Thailand… Ugh, why do people care so much about this?… I hate this about Australia..
 This is so frustrating…God Australia your internet is so F#### crap!!
 Where’s Trader Joes when you need it?
 I just wish I could be lying in a hammock having a beer in Laos.
 How did I go from jungle trekking in Bukkittingi to riding the train to the office in the concrete jungle?

 On and on the voices plague you.

 You have become an unrecognizable monster deeply set in shock.

 Here’s why the shock sets in and the tools you need to have in your reverse-culture-shock antidote kit to help you through.

 It’s not that everything around you has changed, or that things haven’t even changed slightly, it is just that you have changed dramatically.

 You are returning to a place where people expect you to be the same as when you left.

 Every day you are faced with confusion and pressure and there is always that feeling of not being accepted for being the new you.

 - Accept that you are not the same.
 You see things with different eyes and people may not recognize this anymore.
-Understand that is okay.
+It’s okay.
 Remain true to who you are.
 And if it means that some friendships change as a result then so be it.
 Things change, it is the nature of life.

 - Spend time with those who accept the new you and start making new friends.
-We joined the Sydney Travel Tribes group which is full of travellers who understand us.
+We joined the Sydney Travel Massive group, which is full of travelers who understand us.
 It always feels comfortable and easy to be with them.
 I still enjoy hanging out with my closest friends, but it’s nice to be a different me with others as well.